pinojs/pino/docs/api.md

 should never throw.
 When logging an object, each top-level property matching the exact key of a serializer will be serialized using the defined serializer.

+The serializers are applied when a property in the logged object matches a property in the serializers.
+The only exception is the `err` serializer as it is also applied in case the object is an instance of `Error`, e.g. `logger.info(new Error('kaboom'))`.

 * See [pino.stdSerializers](#pino-stdserializers)

 ##### `serializers[Symbol.for('pino.*')]` (Function) - DEPRECATED